HelifeWasTaken/VimTek/README.md

 You can add Epitech headers to your files with `<Leader>t` (so `\t` by default).
 You can also use the `:EpiHeader` command.

-> With the "new" version EpiHeader is activated if you get in a c family file

 To remap your Leader key add o your .vimrc :

 ```vim